redbar0n/awesome-react-frameworks/README.md

 - [Astro](https://astro.build) - The web framework for content-driven websites.
 - [Gatsby](https://www.gatsbyjs.com) - Framework with performance, scalability and security built in.
 - [Redwood](https://redwoodjs.com) - The App Framework for Startups.
-- [Vike](https://vike.dev) - Flexible, lean, reliable, community-driven, fast Vite-based frontend framework.
+- [Vike](https://vike.dev) - Fast Vite-based frontend framework that is flexible, lean, community-driven, and dependable.

 ### Contributing